AzureTechCommunity/IoT/README.md

 | [Azure IoT Documentation](https://docs.microsoft.com/en-us/azure/iot-fundamentals/)  | Azure IoT Fundamentals  |
 | [Azure IoT Tech Community](https://techcommunity.microsoft.com/t5/internet-of-things-iot/ct-p/IoT)  | Continue the discussion |

+# Contributing
+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.opensource.microsoft.com.

+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 # Legal Notices
 Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), see the LICENSE file, and grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT), see the [LICENSE-CODE file](https://github.com/microsoft/cloud-native-meetups/blob/master/LICENSE-CODE).